“Feelings come and go like clouds in a windy sky. Conscious breathing is my anchor.” – Thich Nhat Hanh

 After a recent trip to Brighton beach, I left with a sense of calmness having spent my day breathing in fresh sea breeze and relaxing.
 My seaside trip got me thinking about how breathing not only helps adults but can help children feel more peaceful from within.

-I’m in favour of teaching kids self-regulation tools like consciously focusing on their breath to achieve a calmer, relaxed and more at ease state of mind, particularly during times of stress and anxiety.
-Children with anxiety experience fearful thoughts, shortness of breath, shyness, panic and nervousness.
+I am all in favour of teaching kids self-regulation tools like consciously focusing on their breath to achieve a calmer, relaxed and more at ease state of mind, particularly during times of stress and anxiety.
+Children with anxiety, often experience fearful thoughts, shortness of breath, shyness, panic and nervousness.
 If left untreated, anxiety can have detrimental results to their health and well-being.

 Most kids enjoy mimicking animal characters, so I’ve found Animal Breathing can help with anxiety and other feelings.
 Inspired by my yoga practice, the main breathing techniques I like to use are Lion’s Breath, Bubble Bee Breath and Bunny Breathing.